 - Workers using ear protection should be told to bring it along to the audiometric examination.

 - Employers will need to keep records of the health surveillance and fitness-for-work advice provided for each employee (but not the confidential medical records which are kept by the medical practitioner).

-- Employers should not have access to medical information on the employee including that which may be included in any questionnaire without the expressed permission of the employee.
-The Registered Medical Practitioner (RMP) or health care professional in charge of the record is responsible for ensuring confidentiality is respected.
+- Employers should not have access to medical information on the employee, including that which may be in any questionnaire, without the expressed permission of the employee.
+The registered medical practitioner or health care professional in charge of the record is responsible for ensuring confidentiality is respected.

 Further information on hearing checks and audiometry: